 Visit Work Sharing Program or contact our Special Claims Office at 916-464-3300 for more information.

 You will receive a Notice of Unemployment Insurance Claim Award (DE 429Z) (PDF) after your Work Sharing Unemployment Insurance claim is filed.
 It will provide your weekly benefit amount and you will receive a percentage of that amount based on your reduced hours and wages for each week.

-We issue Work Sharing benefit payments using the EDD Debit CardSM or by check.
-The EDD Debit Card is the fastest and most secure way to receive your benefits.
+We issue Work Sharing benefit payments using a debit card or by check.
+The debit card is the fastest and most secure way to receive your benefits.